wp-plugins/genesis-enews-extended/readme.txt

 = What services work with this plugin? =

-= What services work with this plugin? =

 Feedburner, MailChimp, Aweber and Constant Contact are confirmed to work, but it should work with almost all services.
 If you have tested this with other services, please [contact me](http://brandonkraft.com/contact/)

 = I need help!
 Where I can get it? =